 Shielding protects the signal in wiring from outside electrical interference.
-The wiring in a vehicle’s CAN network often has foil or a braided shielding protecting signal integrity.
+For example, the wiring in a vehicle's CAN network often has foil or braided shielding protecting signal integrity.
 They also contain the signals, preventing them from crossing over to other circuits.

-They also use twisted-pair wiring.
+Manufacturers also use twisted-pair wiring.
 Twisting two wires together reduces interference.
-Twisted-pair wiring may be shielded or unshielded depending on the application.
-Wire insulation also keeps the signal contained but does not offer the same protection from outside interference that shielding does.
+Twisted-pair wiring may be shielded or unshielded, depending on the application.
+Wire insulation keeps the signal contained but does not offer the same protection from outside interference as shielding.